Dawson Knox Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Recent Performances

-- In last week's outing against the Patriots, Knox was targeted six times, picking up 14 yards on two receptions.
+- Against the Patriots last week, Knox was targeted six times and picked up 14 yards on two receptions.

-- Knox has collected 126 receiving yards (42.0 per game) and two touchdowns, reeling in 11 passes on 19 targets in his last three games.
+- Knox's 11 grabs have gotten him 126 yards (42.0 per game) and two touchdowns in his last three games.
+He was targeted 19 times.

 Knox's Buffalo Teammates